gmetrixr/thelounge-theme-nologo/README.md

-# Simple Theme for The Lounge: thelounge-theme-simple
+# Simple Theme for The Lounge: thelounge-theme-nologo

-A simple theme for thelounge
+A simple theme to whitelabel the default theme

 ## Installation